Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 1. Create a YII project named CRUD.
 2. Create a simple database record using terminal
-3. Generate CRUD using GII
+3. Operate CRUD using GII
 4. Store data in database using GII

 Let's get started.